-Happy Earth Day!
-It’s the 50th anniversary of a day to demonstrate support for environmental protection.
+Earth Day is the day to demonstrate support for environmental protection.
 A popular environmental slogan is “Think globally, act locally.”
 We celebrate this day by sharing ways you can make lasting positive change and begin conservation at home, right in your garden.

 - Read books about sustainable landscaping.
-Two great books are Doug Tallamy’s Bringing Nature Home and his new book, Nature’s Best Hope.
+Two great books are Doug Tallamy’s Bringing Nature Home and Nature’s Best Hope.
 The first book reveals the significant connection between native plant species and native insects, a relationship that has far-reaching effects on the rest of the food chain.
 The second book explains how every landowner can make a difference in wildlife conservation and biodiversity by choosing native plants.
-An entomologist and wildlife ecologist, Doug explains his compelling rationale and extensive research in a presentation recorded last month in New Canaan, Connecticut, at the end of this article (Special thanks to New Canaan Land Trust for sharing this presentation with the public).
+An entomologist and wildlife ecologist, Doug explains his compelling rationale and extensive research in a presentation given March 2020 in New Canaan, Connecticut, at the end of this article.

 - Convert a sunny area outside your window from lawn to plantings.
 Lawns require many inputs such as time, water, fertilizer, and chemicals.
 By converting a sunny area outside your window to a low-maintenance planting, you reduce the need for these inputs and turn it into a beautiful focal point that can be enjoyed from both inside and outside your home.